numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

 - habits are built in energy savers
   - it helps automate tasks so newer or more relevant taks can be focussed on
-  - but habits also create zombies
+  - habits also create zombies

 - it is useful to be aware of the purpose of the habitual zombies created in the brain
   - at any given point in time, there is a superpositon of serveral zombies active with in you